CowboyTim/perl-docker/README.md

 # Introduction

-This is a PERL docker.
+This is a PERL AWS Lambda.

-This perl is built to be used just as a docker that only contains perl.
-The perl distribution is installed in /opt and is a vanilla perl install.
-All bin scripts and binaries within a typical perl distribution are installed.
+This perl is built to be used in a docker that only contains perl and can be added as a layer for bootstrapping lambda function in Amazon AWS.
+The delivered build artifact is a zip file, with perl in ./lib and ./bin.
+Within aws lambda bootstrap, this is virtually mounted on /opt.

-The operating system this perl was built against is not part of this docker, instead, the glibc version is compied to /opt/lib64.
-This has a couple of advantages and disadvantages:

-* the size is very small and to the point: ~60MB
-* size can be reduced even more for pure runtime perl dockers: ~34MB
-* only 1 perl in the docker image
-* you can't add cpan modules in the docker itself
+The perl itself is taken from the aardbeiplantje/perl:5.32.0 docker, where we basically copy the /opt to / in a docker from scratch.
+We add a bootstrap shell script that execs in a perl lambda bootstrap script.

+This is a perl that's built against Amazon Linux 2 (provided.al2), and the glibc isn't perse needed in lib64 as it's the same.

+Adding CPAN modules will need to be done seperately.
+Either you make a new layer or change this perl runtime layer zip before uploading.

-The restriction of cpan building can easily be fixed by making a new docker where you combine this with the original OS and add cpan modules again.
+The restriction of cpan building can be fixed by making a new docker where you combine this with the original OS and add cpan modules again.
 This is probably even the normal case, as one will use this perl docker as a base to create new dockers with the tools needed to run the application, and this isn't limited to perl and cpan, but can as well be unix tools and other languages.

-Currently, Amazon Linux 2 was used to make this build.

-The perl distribution also contains busybox from the busybox docker and installed symlinks in /opt/bin.
-This is needed as e.g. /opt/bin/sh and /opt/bin/less is used by perldoc to show documentation.
+The perl distribution also contains busybox from the busybox docker and installed symlinks in /bin.
+This is needed as e.g. /bin/sh.
+Other tools that aren't needed to make a perl runtime lambda are removed which is the busybox tools and perl itself.
+As a bootstrap docker runs in an provided.al2 bootstrap, in theory they are already present in the bootstrap and thus can be removed.

 # Environment variables

-These are the environment variables defined within the docker by default to help running scripts:
+These are the environment variables defined within the perl lambda by default to help running scripts:

+* `PATH=$LAMBDA_TASK_ROOT/bin:/opt/bin:/opt/scripts:$PATH`
-* `PATH=/opt/bin:/opt/scripts:$PATH`
+* `LD_LIBRARY_PATH=`
-* `LD_LIBRARY_PATH=/opt/lib64:/opt/lib:/opt/lib/perl5/5.32.0/x86_64/CORE`
+* `PERL5LIB=...`
 * `PERL_VERSION=5.32.0`
 * `TMPDIR=/opt/tmp`

-# Quick reference

-You can use this perl docker like this:

-    $ docker run -it --rm aardbeiplantje/perl -MConfig -we 'print $Config{version}."\n"'

-Similar, other tools can be run like this:

-    $ docker run -it --rm aardbeiplantje/perl -e 'exec @ARGV' perldoc -f sysopen

-You can start perl interactively just like perl:

-    $ docker run -it --rm aardbeiplantje/perl -e 'exec @ARGV' sh

-Or, as busybox is installed in /opt/bin, and /opt/bin is in the PATH, you can for instance list what's in the docker:

-    $ docker run -it --rm aardbeiplantje/perl -e 'exec @ARGV' find / -xdev

-To run external scripts, for instance:

-    $ docker run -i --rm aardbeiplantje/perl < ./hello_world.pl

-Or:

-    $ docker run -it --rm -v $PWD:/opt/scripts aardbeiplantje/perl /opt/scripts/hello_world.pl

-# Images

-full runtime:
-* aardbeiplantje/perl:5.32.0
-* aardbeiplantje/perl:5.32.0-latest
-* aardbeiplantje/perl:latest

-full dev (~1GB):
-* aardbeiplantje/5.32.0-dev-latest
+* `LANG=C`

+LD_LIBRARY_PATH is unset explicitly.
+The $LAMBDA_TASK_ROOT/bin is added so you can easily place scripts there.
+PERL5LIB is set, but probably not needed.

 # Building

-To build the perl docker locally, you need to have docker set up on your host.
-There's an easy to use Makefile with the default target to build the perl-dev docker image and then the perl docker image:
+To build the perl lambda locally from scratch, you need to have docker set up on your host.
+There's an easy to use Makefile with the default target to build the lambda zip layer image:

     $ make

-You can push the docker to your repository after that - note that you might need to login first of course:
+This will build perl:5.32-dev-latest, perl:lambda-dev, perl:lambda docker and
+then extracts the files for zipping.
+We add the bootstrap logic in the zip before zipping.

+You can later on publish the new layer to AWS via either console, aws cli, terraform, etc. There's a make target to do this via plain aws cli, you will need to have set up your credentials properly to do so:

-    $ export REMOTE_DOCKER_PUSH=<docker_registry_hostname>/aardbeiplantje
+    $ make publish_aws_lambda_layer_runtime_zip

+The `deploy` target combines build and publish:

-    $ make docker_push_perl
+    $ make deploy

-If the REMOTE_DOCKER_PUSH environment variable isn't set, default the push is to docker hub.

 # Extending the docker image

-The docker image can be extened with other tools that you might need.
-Easiest is to start from the aardbeiplantje/perl:5.32.0-dev-latest image as the CPAN config is already present.
-Most of the build utilities typically needed on a linux OS are also already preinstalled: make, gcc, tar, gzip,..

 # TODO